dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Optional RRs and OPCODES

-Also included in the storage parameters is an explicit array of the RR types and OPCODES that were recorded.
+Also included in the Storage Parameters is an explicit array of the RR types and OPCODES that were recorded.
 Using an explicit array removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.